sebgro98/java-api-mvc-with-postgres-workshop/README.md

 Don't put a value for the ID when inserting the data as that field will be auto-generated.

-7. Run the migrations and then use TablePlus to check the table and data are in the database and that any previous tables have been dropped.
+7. Run the migrations and then use Beekeeper Studio to check the table and data are in the database and that any previous tables have been dropped.

 ## Adding the Database Connection to the Java Project